Powerlearnproject/se-day1-assignment-lewiskirega/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

-    IDE is a tol that helps in writing, testing, debugging and testing code eg. visual studio code and VCS is  important because it tracks changes made to code and helps in coordianting work among team members.eg. git
+    IDE is a tol that helps in writing, testing, debugging and testing code eg. visual studio code and VCS is  important because it tracks changes made to code and helps in co-ordinating work among team members.eg. git

 What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

-     1. Tight deadlines , it cna be overcomed by effective communication with the client and the developer
+    1. Tight deadlines: Communicate effectively with stakeholders, manage time effectively, and prioritize tasks.
-     2. Changing requirements
+    2. Changing requirements: Be flexible and adaptable, and have a clear understanding of the project vision and requirements.

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.